 THE GOLD IMAGER

-The far ultraviolet imager that the GOLD mission will fly was built at the University of Colorado Boulder’s Laboratory for Atmospheric and Space Physics (CU/LASP).
+The far ultraviolet imager that the GOLD mission flies was built at the University of Colorado Boulder’s Laboratory for Atmospheric and Space Physics (CU/LASP).
 It has two identical and independent optical channels, each capable of performing every required measurement.
 These interface to the SES-14 spacecraft through a single processor assembly, which commands each channel independently.
 Images produced by the instrument are routed to a dedicated transponder for immediate downlink to an SES ground station.
 The raw images are stored at the ground station until transmission to LASP is confirmed.
 These are then sent over ground line to the University of Central Florida where high-level data processing converts the raw data into maps of thermosphere composition and temperature.

 Each channel contains an ultraviolet spectrograph equipped with an imaging detector that covers 132 to 162 nm.
 This wavelength range contains important emissions from the main constituents of the thermosphere—atomic oxygen (135.6 nm) and molecular nitrogen (the Lyman-Birge-Hopfield (LBH) band system 132 – 162 nm).
 Two selectable entrance slits, which are 0.2 mm and 0.4 mm wide, respectively, enable the two spectral resolutions of 0.2 nm and 0.4 nm required for measuring temperature and composition.
 The optical layout of a single channel is shown here in Figure 1.